Nico Steyn

+and was awarded his first SA cap when he represented the SA schools 7's side in 2019.
+Steyn was named Head Prefect in his Matric year and also 1st XV captain for Glenwood High School in 2020.
+He was also named NextgenXV MVP after a stellar season with the Green Machine cementing his place as one of South Africa's brightest talents.

 Steyn made his U20 Junior Springboks debut against Argentina in 2021.
-Steyn was selected in 2022 to be part of the U20 Junior Springboks squad which won the Under 20 Six Nations Summer Series in the final against Wales.
+Steyn was selected in 2022 to be part of the U20 Junior Springboks squad which won the Under 20 Six Nations Summer Series in the final against Wales and was selected in the team of the tournament.